Cereal-Automation/Script-Template/readme.md

 the following command locally or in your custom CI pipeline to get a jar that can be used as a release in the Cereal Marketplace:

-* `./gradlew obfuscateArtifact`
+* `./gradlew scriptJar`

-The jar can be found in the `build/obfuscated` folder.
+The jar can be found in the `build/cereal` folder.

 ### CI/CD
 A GitHub actions configuration is included in this repository.
 It contains the following actions:

 * On each push to master tests will run.
-* When a tag is created an obfuscated release JAR is generated.
+* When a tag is created an script release JAR is generated.